socrates8300/rswarm/ReadMe.md

 }
 ```

-In this example, the agent uses the `echo` function to respond.
+In this example, we define an `echo` function that the agent can use to repeat messages.
+The agent will automatically decide when to use this function based on the conversation context.

 ### Streaming Responses